Why are some validation rules country specific?

 - Go to

-App Launcher | AddressTools Administration
+App Launcher | AddressTools Administration. - Navigate to

-on the sidebar. - Configure the
+Country Specific Settingson the sidebar. - Select the relevant

-Note: despite a value existing in one of the enforced lists, the setting will not be enabled until it is checked in the address block configuration, followed by checking Validation Enabled
+Note: despite a value existing in one of the enforced lists, the setting will not be enabled until it is checked in the address block configuration, followed by checking Validation Enabled in the settings tab.
+This will be covered in the following articles.